DuqueDeTuring/books2explore/readme.md

 - Hiking with Nietzsche: On Becoming Who You Are by John Kaag
 - His Master's Voice by Stanislaw Lem
 - Historia del Rey Transparente.
 Rosa Montero.
+- History of the Russian Revolution.
+By Leon Trotsky
 - History of Western Philosophy (Routledge Classics) by Bertrand Russell
 - Hitler: 1889-1936 Hubris by Ian Kershaw
 - Hitler: 1936-1945 Nemesis by Ian Kershaw
+- Hocus Pocus.
+By Kurt Vonnegut
 - Hogfather por Terry Pratchett
+- Homage to Catalonia.
+By George Orwell
 - Home Computers: 100 Icons that Defined a Digital Generation
 - Homegoing by Yaa Gyasi (En un post de reddit recomendado en una conversación sobre ficción historia no occidental y/o blanca)
+- Homeland: The Legend of Drizzt.
+By R. A. Salvatore
+- Homenaje a Cataluña.
+By George Orwell
+- Homero: La Iliada y la Odisea.
+By Ramón Meza y Suárez Inclán
 - Homo Deus: A Brief History of Tomorrow by Yuval Noah Harari
 - Homo Sacer: Sovereign Power and Bare Life (Meridian: Crossing Aesthetics) by Giorgio Agamben
 - Honeybee Democracy by Thomas D. Seeley
 - Honoring the Code: Conversations with Great Game Designers (9781466567535): Matt Barton
 - Hope Against Hope.
 Nadezhda Mandelstam
 - Hope in the Dark: Untold Histories, Wild Possibilities by Rebecca Solnit
+- Hopes and Prospects.
+By Noam Chomsky
 - Horst: Sixty Years of Photography by Martin Kazmaier
 - How Adam Smith Can Change Your Life: An Unexpected Guide to Human Nature and Happiness, Russ Robert
 - How Buildings Learn: What Happens After They're Built by Stewart Brand
 - How Can the Human Mind Occur in the Physical Universe?
 (Oxford Series on Cognitive Models and Architectures) by John R. Anderson
 - How China Escaped the Poverty Trap (Cornell Studies in Political Economy): Yuen Yuen Ang: 9781501700200 (entrevista con la autora en Thinking Allowed, episodio “China today”)
 - How Hackers Are Disrupting Power, Surveillance, and Authoritarianism (https://mitpress.mit.edu/books/coding-democracy)
+- How Linux Works: What Every Superuser Should Know.
+By Brian Ward
 - How Physics Makes Us Free (https://www.preposterousuniverse.com/podcast/2020/01/20/80-jenann-ismael-on-connecting-physics-to-the-world-of-experience/)
 - How Science Comprehends Chaos by Sunny Auyang
 - How the World Works (Real Story (Soft Skull Press)) by Noam Chomsky